OpenAPI

 Speakeasy currently supports the OpenAPI Specification versions 3.0.x and 3.1.x.
 We recommend using OpenAPI Specification version 3.1 if possible, as it’s fully compatible with JSON Schema (opens in a new tab), which gives you access to a large ecosystem of tools and libraries.

-Zod OpenAPI Hono can generate an OpenAPI spec using version 3.0 or version 3.1 of OpenAPI Specification.
+Zod OpenAPI Hono can generate an OpenAPI document using version 3.0 or version 3.1 of the OpenAPI Specification.
 This guide uses version 3.1.

-Run the development server and open http://localhost:3000/doc (opens in a new tab) to see the OpenAPI spec in JSON format:
+Run the development server and open http://localhost:3000/doc (opens in a new tab) to see the OpenAPI document in JSON format:

 {